You can’t solve a problem you don’t know exists.

 A two-pronged challenge

 Serving approximately 18,700 students across 22 schools, Wilson County Schools is the ninth-largest school district in the state and the largest employer in Wilson County.
-The school community is close-knit and thriving, says public information officer Jennifer Johnson.
+The school community is close-knit and thriving, says former public information officer Jennifer Johnson.
 “Parts of our community are rural and parts of it are growing wildly.
 As a district, we’re growing rapidly at a rate of about 500 students each year.”

 Amid such rapid growth, administrators faced a two-pronged communication breakdown.